 - A single cigarette contains over 4800 chemicals, 69 of which are known to cause cancers like mouth cancer & esophageal cancer among others

-Apart from cigarette, consumption of tobacco in other forms can also have adverse effect on your lungs.
+Apart from cigarettes, consumption of tobacco in other forms can also have adverse effects on your lungs.
 The types include:

 - Pipe tobacco

 - The powdered form of tobacco

 Still not convinced why you must quit smoking right away?
 Read ahead to know how it can leave you huffing for breath and your lungs damaged over some time.

 - Less airflow

 Smoking, even one or two cigarettes, inflames and irritates the lungs.
 It decreases the number of blood vessels and air spaces in the lungs.
 Thus, resulting in less oxygen to critical parts of the body.

 - More mucus

 The cells that produce mucus in your lungs grow in size, when you smoke.
 Consequently, the amount of mucus increases.
 But when you smoke, your lungs are not effective enough to clean out the excessive mucus.
 Therefore, the mucus stays in the airways, clogs them and makes you cough constantly.